Ever feel you spend way too much of your time tidying up the house?

 Anything I found that was no longer useful or beautiful, was discarded or given away.
 I planned to sort through every item in the house before the fun bit of organising it all, rearranging rooms and decorating, happened.

 This approach hopefully would mean I would not need to declutter my house in a major way ever again.
+I am going to say that again, because it sounds so good… no major decluttering ever again!

-Konmari Before and After (Update May 2018)
+Konmari Before and After

 You know what, it sort of did happen as I planned.
 I decluttered our clothing, books and papers, and made significant progress.